 Protect Your Workplace: Learn All About Suspicious Packages.
-Federal Bureau of Investigation (FBI), (2006, September 20).
-Describes the new poster developed through the joint efforts of four federal agencies—the US Department of Homeland Security (DHS); the US Postal Service and its Postal Inspection Service; the Bureau of Alcohol, Tobacco, Firearms and Explosives; and the FBI.
+Federal Bureau of Investigation (FBI), (September 20, 2006).
+Describes the new poster developed through the joint efforts of four federal agencies—the U.S. Department of Homeland Security (DHS); the U.S. Postal Service and its Postal Inspection Service; the Bureau of Alcohol, Tobacco, Firearms and Explosives; and the FBI.

 Activate your emergency action plan.
 Notify a supervisor.

 Distributable Materials.
 Department of Homeland Security (DHS), United States Computer Emergency Readiness Team (US-CERT).
 Download and print the Department of Homeland Security (DHS) "Protect Your Workplace" posters and the "Protect Your Workplace" brochure.

 The methods for preventing and controlling anthrax exposure and infection vary by workplace.

 Employers in animal handling occupations who may anticipate exposure may find the following useful.

 Animal Health - Infectious: Bacteria.
 U.S. Department of Agriculture (USDA), Animal and Plant Health Inspection Service (APHIS).
 Provides links to anthrax studies in livestock populations.